Flyers give up lead after making huge rally, fall to defending champs

 Get top local stories in Philly delivered to you every morning. >Sign up for NBC Philadelphia's News Headlines newsletter.

-Owen Tippett scored a pair of goals in 25 seconds to erase a 4-2 Florida lead and send the Flyers into second intermission tied at 4-4.
+Owen Tippett scored a pair of goals in 25 seconds to erase a 4-2 Panthers lead and send the Flyers into second intermission tied at 4-4.

 Garnet Hathaway gave the Flyers their first lead at 5-4 with a hard-working goal 5:39 minutes into the final frame.
 But Gustav Forsling knotted things back up for Florida with a 4-on-4 goal over nine minutes later.